 Hocking Hills is one of Ohio’s most visited attractions.
 Rightfully so, with stunning natural landscapes, winding country roads, local shops, delicious dining and friendly locals.
-Although most visitors flock to the area during the warmer months for outdoor adventures, the winter season is also a great time to visit Hocking Hills.
+Although most visitors flock to the area during the warmer months for outdoor adventures, Hocking Hills in the winter offers visitors a more peaceful getaway.
 Here are 10 Hocking Hills winter activities to enjoy the magic of the frosty season!

 1. Take A Hike: